We can’t address structural racism without addressing how it blocks economic opportunity for Black and brown children, youth and their families.

 DC Action fights to ensure that young adults and all families can enter career fields of their choice, earn a living wage, and live in safe and secure housing, free from discrimination.

 Our DC Kids Count initiative provides the best available District-level and ward-level data and key indicators of child and youth well-being to inspire innovative and equitable solutions.

 Join the Youth Economic Justice and Housing Coalition

 Too many young people in the District of Columbia experience homelessness without a parent or guardian — and go to sleep without the safety, stability and support of a family or a home.
 And, now the pandemic has further complicated their path to stability.

-The Youth Homelessness Advocacy Coalition advocates with youth and youth-serving organizations in the District of Columbia for policies, funding, and programs that expand access to comprehensive support and services that disconnected and homeless youth need to successfully transition into stable and productive adulthood.
+The Youth Economic Justice and Housing Coalition advocates with youth and youth-serving organizations in the District of Columbia for policies, funding, and programs that expand access to comprehensive support and services that disconnected and homeless youth need to successfully transition into stable and productive adulthood.

 Make a Difference

 Join us in building support for these critical investments.

 Urge your Councilmembers to support and fully fund these priorities.